Top 7 solar myths debunked

 Like the clouds in question this one is a little grey.
 Solar panels will very rarely stop generating during cloudy weather and the reason is quite simple - clouds don’t completely block sunlight, otherwise it would be completely dark outside during bad weather.

-Solar cloudy weather problem.jpg
+Solar cloudy weather performance problem

 The amount of solar energy generated during cloudy weather is reduced due to solar radiation being absorbed or reflected by the clouds.
 How much radiation passes through the clouds depends on the type of cloud and its density or thickness.
 Surprisingly, some high level thin cloud layers can scatter the sunlight which results in a slight increase in generation, especially during early morning and late afternoon.